simgekeser/testRepo/_posts/2020-11-24-developing-sample-code.md

     }
 <span class="pln">
 </span></code></pre>
+<p>If result from getuseraddress api is successful, call the startActivityForResult method in onSuccess.Otherwise, an error message is displayed in onFailure.</p>
 <p><strong>2.
 Call this function by pressing get address information button in main activity.</strong></p>
 <pre><div id="copy-button11" class="copy-btn" title="Copy" onclick="copyCode(this.id)"></div><code>
 getAddress.setOnClickListener(new View.OnClickListener() {